k0lp0na/ArchBspwm/README.md

 thats it sooo simple why cant fedora be like this and just play nice

-yay spotify greenclip brave jdownloader cava pipe.sh
+yay spotify greenclip brave jdownloader cava pipe.sh cbonsai tty-clock

 # other